The Bankrate promise

 |Rank||City||Percentage of households that own vehicles|

 Some of America’s biggest metropolitan areas have the lowest vehicle ownership in the U.S., which is most likely primarily due to ready access to public transportation and the high cost of parking your car in these cities.
-New York, Newark and Jersey City metro areas have the lowest percentage of households with a vehicle, with Ithaca, Boston, Cambridge and Newton metro areas coming in second and third place.
+New York, Newark and Jersey City metro areas have the lowest percentage of households with a vehicle, with Philadelphia, San Francisco and Boston metro areas coming in second, third and fourth places.

 10 U.S. Metro Areas with the Lowest Percentage of Vehicle Ownership